Monstercraft/MonsterMOTD/README.md

-#Monstercraft
+#MonsterIRC
+6/4/2012

-Monstercraft is an immensely popular and successful minecraft server.
-The plugins source code is completely open and free - whether you're a Java expert or just keen to explore, these can be valuable learning resources.
+MonsterIRC is an immensely popular and successful IRC plugin for bukkit.
+The plugin's source code is completely open and free - whether you're a Java expert or just keen to explore, these can be valuable learning resources.

 ###Get the code

 Download the latest source code with:

-    git clone git://github.com/Monstercraft/DeathExplosion.git
+    git clone git://github.com/Monstercraft/MonsterIRC.git

 Keep your source up to date with: